Daniel-Blankson/Todo-React-App/README.md

 # Todo List App

 This is a simple Todo List application built with **React**, **Vite**, and **Tailwind CSS**.
 The project serves as a practical exercise in state management, component architecture, and integrating a utility-first CSS framework.
-It is particularly suited for beginners looking to solidify their understanding of React development.

 ## Features